Malak-A7med/Malak-A7med/README.md

 🌟 **About Me :**
   - 🎓 2nd-year student at Benha Faculty of Computers and Artificial Intelligence (2023–2027).
-  - 💡 Passionate about programming, data science, and innovation.
+  - 💡 Passionate about Software Engineering, data science, Competitive Programming, and expanding my skills in various fields.
-  - 📊 Skilled in data analysis, extracting insights, and exploring machine learning techniques.
+  - 📊 Interested in Web development, data Science, extracting insights, and exploring machine learning techniques.
   - 🌱 Continuously improving skills in C++, Python, Java, OOP, SQL, HTML, CSS, and MIPS Assembly.
   - 🧠 Strong problem-solving skills with a creative mindset and a solid foundation in algorithms.
   - 🤝 Active IEEE BUB Member – Public Relations Committee: Promoting events and enhancing tech outreach.
   - 💼 Strong soft skills that support both individual and team success.

 ---